Home | About Us | Site Map | Help | Contact | Shopping Cart

 McCue

-Baseball reference book Baseball By The Books: A History and Complete Bibliography of Baseball Fiction by Andy McCue that is a reasonably complete listing of fiction titles that feature the game of baseball.
+Baseball reference book Baseball by the Books: A History and Complete Bibliography of Baseball Fiction by Andy McCue that is a reasonably complete listing of fiction titles that feature the game of baseball.
 Recommended if you like baseball fiction, and unlike most reference books, can be acquired inexpensively.

 Mimeograph